meditate.com.au

 2. Exhale for 5.5 seconds.

 Breathwork is the most portable health tool in existence.
-To reach the 2,000-word depth, we must look at how to integrate this into a high-performance life:
+To fully integrate these habits into a high-performance routine, you can stack them directly onto your existing daily schedule:

 Breathwork is the ultimate act of self-sovereignty.
 While we cannot always control the external events of our lives, we have absolute authority over our respiration.
-By mastering the CO2 Tolerance (Dublin Science) and the Vagal Brake(Stanford Science), you move from being a victim of your stress response to being the architect of your own calm.
+By understanding how to manage your tolerance and activate your vagal brake, you can actively shift your physiology and choose how your body responds to stress.

 Master Your Bio-Dashboard